Mr-Bamboo-Forest/salary-calculator/README.md

 # salary-calculator
-This exists just as a JS experiment.
+This exists mainly for me to remember some of JavaScript's functionality.